-This battery kit works with the Cressi Leonardo and Giotto Dive Computers.
+This battery kit works with the Cressi Leonardo, Giotto and Michelangelo Dive Computers.

 Included with the battery kit are a 3.0 Volt Lithium CR2430 Battery, a Battery Hatch O-Ring, and a new Battery Hatch Cover.
 This is a Cressi factory supplied battery kit and makes a great Save-a-Dive Kit item.
 Always pack some spares, don't forget your Dive Light needs some too!